enriicola/high-performance-clowns/mandelbrot/report/report.md

 # Conclusions 🔚

-The experiments demonstrate significant performance gains, particularly when using GPU acceleration compared to a highly optimized CPU implementation.
-In contrast, the CUDA implementation on Google Colab, compiled with nvcc and optimized for the Tesla T4 architecture (sm_75), reduced execution times dramatically, achieving up to a 40× speedup for high-resolution workloads.
+The experiments demonstrate significant performance gains, both when optimizing (and rewriting) the original code and then writing a dedicated CUDA kernel.
+Although the execution times were similar for the tested values of `RESOLUTION`, we noticed that the speedup changes in favor of the CUDA implementation.
+So, talking about scalability, the CUDA version is more suited, especially if we expect to increase the resolution.